 Students entering with a master’s degree in mathematics may receive up to 30 credit hours towards the 72 credit hour requirements.
 For these students, a minimum of 42 credits must be earned at CSU after admission to a doctoral program, and at least 21 credits beyond the master’s degree must be earned in courses numbered 500 or above.
 For students enrolled in a continuous master’s/Ph.D. program at Colorado State University, all courses taken during the master’s program may be applied to the doctoral degree, even if the total master’s degree credits exceed 30.

 It must be stated on the Ph.D. program of study that all credits earned on the MS will be counted toward the PhD; furthermore, this must be approved by the student’s advisory committee, the Department of Mathematics, and the Graduate School.
 For more detailed information on university-wide Ph.D. requirements, please consult the Graduate School website: http://graduateschool.colostate.edu/

-To fulfill the breadth requirement for the Ph.D., all students will be required to take and pass, with a grade of B- or better, at least 14 mathematics courses (each three or more credits) at the 500 level or above excluding:
+Old Breadth Requirement: To fulfill the breadth requirement for the Ph.D., all students will be required to take and pass, with a grade of B- or higher, at least 14 mathematics courses (each three or more credits) at the 500 level or above excluding: